The Architecture of your API Platform

 What is API architecture?
 Architecture spans the bigger picture of APIs and can be seen from several perspectives:

-API architecture may refer to the architecture of the complete solution consisting not only of the API itself, but also of an API client such as a mobile app and several other components.
-API solution architecture explains the components and their relations within the software solution.
+API architecture may refer to the architecture of the complete solution consisting not only of the API itself but also of an API client such as a mobile app and several other components.
+API solution architecture explains the components and their relations to the software solution.

 API architecture may refer to the architecture of the API portfolio.
 The API portfolio contains all APIs of the enterprise and needs to be managed like its product.
 API portfolio architecture analyzes the functionality of the API and organizes, manages and reuses the APIs.

 API architecture may refer to the design decisions for a particular API proxy.
 To document the design decisions, API description languages are used.
 We explain the use of API description languages (RAML and Swagger) on many examples.